everestpipkin/tools-list/README.md

 *   [Phaser.io](http://phaser.io/) - Desktop and mobile HTML5 game framework, using javascript.
 *   [Pixelbox.js](https://pixwlk.itch.io/pixelbox) - Combination editor and a simple JavaScript library.
 *   [Amulet](http://www.amulet.xyz/) - A free Lua-based audio/visual toolkit suitable for small games and experimentation, with online editor.
+*   [nCine](https://ncine.github.io/) - An open source cross-platform 2D game engine with an emphasis on performance.

 <a name="Fantasy-consoles"></a>